jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   </xsl:template>
 </xsl:stylesheet>
 ```
-Use request defined at Example #3, the expected result is:
+Use command defined at Example #3, the expected result is:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <addResponse>